Allostatic Load: How Stress Disrupts our Body’s Balance

 Science has identified the autonomic nervous system and the hypothalamo-pituitary-adrenal axis as primary contributors to this preparing and balancing process.
 The systems are known as allostatic systems and the process as allostasis.

+Allostatic systems don’t operate without costs.
+Adaptation to regain balance requires energy.
+Stress is blamed for many illness and diseases—heart disease, cancer, asthma, GI disturbances, the common cold (McEwan, 1998).
 While are allostatic processes keep us balanced, they exact their toll, drawing from critical resources.
 More stress leads to less energy available for other life functions.
-Our bodies, when over-taxed, become vulnerable to physical and mental illness.
+Our bodies, when overtaxed, become vulnerable to physical and mental illness.
 Drained of critical resources we fail to meet many other life challenges.

-The cumulating effects of stress from common and major life challenges is referred to as allostatic load.
+The cumulative effects of stress from common and major life challenges is referred to as allostatic load.
 When we operate efficiently, meeting challenges, arriving at solutions, and succeeding in the major demands of life, the allostatic load is manageable.
 We minimize the ill effects, and benefit from a well functioning system.

 What Are Stressors?